 How to Pray The Rosary

-By the way, you do not have to be Catholic to pray the Rosary.
+You do not have to be Catholic to pray the Rosary.
 Many Christian’s fear praying the Rosary, some even believe it’s a sin.
 As with all things, you as a Christian should bring your concern about praying the Rosary to God.
+By the way, it’s also not a sin to not pray the Rosary.

 What is the Rosary?

-Originally, the Rosary prayer was a way to teach illiterate people about Jesus.
-There was a time when poverty was so widespread most people were unable to afford a Bible!
+Originally, the Rosary was a way to teach illiterate people about Jesus.
+In a time when most households were unable to even afford a Bible!

-A Rosary is 3 sets of 5 decades, resulting in praying a total of 150 Hail Marys!
+A Rosary is 3 sets of 5 decades, resulting in praying a total of 16 Lord’s Prayers and 153 Hail Marys!
 Each decade is comprised of 1 Our Father and 10 Hail Marys.
-Each Hail Mary is a white rose and each Our Father is a Red Rose.

 Mysteries or Rosary Meditations